ubcgif/grav3d/content/programs/gzfor3d.rst

 Input files
 -----------

 All files are in ASCII text format - they can be read with any text editor.
 Input files can have any name the user specifies.
-Details for the format of each file can be found in Section [Elements].
-The files associated with are:
+Details for the format of each file can be found in :ref:`elements`.
+The files associated with GZFOR3D are:

 - ``mesh.msh``: The 3D :ref:`mesh <meshfile>`.